adidas Adizero Control x RHEON™

 Building on the established visual identity of the Techfit Control collection, I led the design of the Adizero Control collection from initial concept through to production.

-I developed early computational design concepts that utilised muscle movement data, thermal sensitivity maps and sweat secretion zones to create bespoke RHEON components that dynamically support muscles during activity without sacrificing breathability in key areas.
-After several iterations of athlete testing, user feedback and fit changes, on optimised suite of garments was rolled out to Adidas’ team of atheletes ahead of a public launch.
+I developed early computational design concepts to leverage adidas’ and Rheon Labs’ biomechanical research into true data-driven design optimisation.
+Utilising complex layers of motion-captured muscle movement data, thermal sensitivity maps, mapped sweat secretion zones and pattern compression analysis, I created bespoke RHEON components that dynamically supported muscles during activity, locking movement in the most efficient direction, without sacrificing breathability in key areas.
+After many iterations of athlete testing, user feedback and fit changes, an optimised suite of garments was rolled out to Adidas’ team of athletes ahead of the Paris 2024 Olympics.
+The range formed a core part of the track and field kit provided for the teams representing Great Britain, France, Ethiopia and Norway amongst others.

 During the project I was responsible for generating scripts to create the bespoke Rheon components and implementing learnings from both lab and field testing programs back into the design process.
-I was also responsible for the scale-up from samples to full size sets in all garments, design and implementation of quality control measures and coordinating production of samples with global manufacturing partners.
+I was also responsible for the scale-up from samples to full size sets in all garments, design and implementation of quality control measures and coordinating production of samples with global manufacturing partners across Europe and Asia.

 I am listed as a co-inventor on the Design Patent DS3122US01 covering the Techfit Control and Adizero Control collections.